TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 27/Job 27.12.md

 ---

-Behold, all ye yourselves have seen it; Why then are ye become altogether vain?
+Behold, all of you have seen it yourselves; why then have you become altogether vain?